jomisica/lxd-kube/README.md

 https://linuxhint.com/bridge-utils-ubuntu/

+To configure lxd we must accept the default options, except the bridge configuration.
+We must not accept the creation of the bridge by default and lxd will ask us if we want to specify a bridge to use, and we supply the bridge we created "lxdbridge".

 #### Clone the project
 You can clone the repository wherever you want.
 ```
 $ git clone https://github.com/jomisica/lxd-projects-provisioning-kubernetes.git
 ```

 #### Enter the project directory
 ```